Introduction

 We implemented the following non-temporal (2D data matrix) architectures:

-Simple MLP
+Simple MultiLayerPerceptron

 Overall concept

 A multilayer perceptron (MLP) model is a directed graph consisting of an input layer, one or more hidden layers and an output layer.
 The model takes in the input feature values and feeds these forward through the graph to determine the output class.
 A process known as ‘backpropagation’ is used to train the model.
-Backpropagation requires labelled data and involves automatically calculating the derivative of the model parameters with respect to the the error between the model’s predictions and ground truth.
+Backpropagation requires some ground truth and involves automatically calculating the derivative of the model parameters with respect to the the error between the model’s predictions and ground truth.
 Then the model learns how to adjust the model’s parameters to reduce the error.

 Example